Features and Benefits of Accreditation

 Early Stabilization: Speed diagnosis and treatment to mitigate life-threatening conditions.
 Improve risk stratification and patient flow, including those in the observation setting.

-Clinical Quality Measures: Track the entire process from patient presentation through discharge and follow-up care to identify problem areas, duplication of efforts, or wasted resources.
+Clinical Quality Measures: Track the entire process from patient presentation through discharge and follow-up care.